Back

 Custom emojis & stickers

 Everybody loves memes and inside jokes.
-Everybody also loves when they can customize their virtual environments.
+Everybody also loves it when they can customize their virtual environments.
 Allowing users to create custom emojis and stickers perfectly satisfies these two needs.
 It’s also a fantastic personalization tool that requires literally zero involvement from you.

 Telegram